TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 - [mp3directcut](https://mpesch3.de/) (v1.99 tested)
 - [mp3tag](https://www.mp3tag.de/en/download.html)
 - python3 (optional, only for Scenario 5)
-- findstr (should be pre-installed on windows)
-	- if cmd doesn't recognize it you can copy it from system32 into the working directory

 #### General work flow is:
 1. Merge multiple audio files to a single mp3/mp4 file